mrange/PushStream6/BLOG.md

 |>> fold    (+) 0L
 ```

-Looks pretty good how does it perform?
+Looks pretty good but how does it perform?

 ## Comparing performance with different data pipelines